top of page

 Short Bio

-Laura Dzelzyte is a British–Lithuanian multidisciplinary artist based in London.
+Laura Dzelzyte is a Lithuanian multidisciplinary artist based in London.
 She studied at the University of Cambridge and received an MA in Painting (with scholarship) from the Royal College of Art in 2025.

-In her wax series, Laura reimagines furniture, statues, icons in wax (a Puglian bed, a Victorian bench, a wooden Pensive Christ), to examine the relationship between object and memory.
-She is working on a long term large scale research and sculpture project "Philosophy of Home".
-Her paintings are usually free from narrative and instead act as explorations of colour and movement.
+In wax sculpture series, Laura reimagines furniture, statues, icons in wax (a Puglian bed, a Victorian bench, a library door, a wooden Pensive Christ), to examine the relationship between object and memory.
+She is working on a long term large scale research and sculpture project "Philosophy of Home" in Bhutan.

 In 2026 institutional exhibitions include the Beelden aan Zee Museum in the Netherlands, and "Birds of Passage" the Museum of Contemporary Art Matino in Italy, Aug-Sept, 2026.